fabioz/mu-repo/mkdocs_sources/docs/tips_and_tricks.md

-**Tip:** If you have several projects and need even finer grained control over where to execute a command, it's possible to create a group identify a subset of the repositories (See the [Grouping Repositories](grouping.md) for further details).
+**Tip:** If you have several projects and need even finer grained control over where to execute a command, it's possible to create a group to identify a subset of the repositories (See the [Grouping Repositories](grouping.md) for further details).

 #### .mu_repo